Best Wood For CNC Routing: Ultimate Guide

 Ash is widely regarded as the best hardwood for CNC routing, with beech, cherry, mahogany, and cherry being other popular options.

-Hardwoods are more demanding on a CNC machine – you need one that’s capable of milling these materials rather than a flimsy beginner router.
-On top of that, hardwoods will blunt your tools, so they’ll need to be replaced more often.
+Hardwoods are more demanding on a CNC machine, so you’ll you need one that’s capable of milling these materials rather than a flimsy beginner router.
+Hardwoods also blunt your tools, so they’ll need to be replaced more often.

-Birch is a very strong hardwood that’s notable for being one of the easiest to work with, due to not denting or nicking as much as others.
+Birch is a very strong hardwood and very easy to work with, as it doesn’t dent or nick as much as others.

 It has a light color with a wavy grain, and is one of the cheapest and most accessible woods.
 Due to its wavy grain, you should use a test piece and cut from different directions to find the one that causes the least splintering.

 Thanks to its stiffness and ability to take screws well, birch is widely used as a brace and structural component in carpentry.
-It’s one of the most commonly used woods, and as well as furniture it can be seen in everything from toys and crafts to broom handles and skateboards.
+It’s one of the most commonly used woods, and as well as furniture it’s used in everything from toys and crafts to broom handles and skateboards.

 Ash

-The incredible strength and stiffness of ash make it one of the most durable of all wood types.
+Ash’s incredible strength and stiffness make it one of the most durable woods.
 It’s very dense and is used in products like staircases, moldings, doors, and flooring.

 Ash also has an impressive mix of shock resistance and elasticity, which is why it’s often used for sporting equipment like baseballs and tennis racquets, drum casings, and also for wooden tool handles.